Reissue: Reissues and certification

 For the purposes of quantifying sales, an album's original and subsequent releases are counted together.
 For example, if an album sold 300,000 of its original release and 700,000 in reissues, it would be entitled to platinum certification.
 However, the musical contents of the original disc must remain the same on a reissue for it to count towards certification.

 Reissue labels

 Some record labels specialize in reissuing recordings originally released on other labels.
 Four of the biggest reissue labels are Rhino Records, Craft Recordings, Hip-O Records, and Legacy Recordings.
-Each of these companies reissues material from the labels of a major music conglomerate: Warner Music Group, Concord, Universal Music Group, and Sony BMG, respectively.
+Each of these companies reissues material from the labels of a major music conglomerate: Warner Music Group, Concord, Universal Music Group, and Sony Music Entertainment, respectively.
 Collectables Records is another prolific reissue label that licenses recordings from other labels.